gulshan08091988/tryVoltSP/README.md

 Troubleshooting

-**Overview**
+Overview
 The VWAP demo simulates real-time stock trading data processing.

 The deployment process is orchestrated by a main Python script (tryVoltSP.py) which calls sub-scripts for each component:

-***tryVoltSP.py***: The primary entry point.
+tryVoltSP.py: The primary entry point.
 Handles GKE cluster creation/selection and orchestrates the deployment of Redpanda, VoltDB, VoltSP, and the VWAP load generator.

-***vwap_setup.py***: Manages the deployment of the Redpanda cluster on GKE using Helm.
+vwap_setup.py: Manages the deployment of the Redpanda cluster on GKE using Helm.
 It also configures the necessary Kafka topic (ticker-data).

-***voltdb_core_setup.py***: Installs and configures the VoltDB Core cluster using its Helm chart.
+voltdb_core_setup.py: Installs and configures the VoltDB Core cluster using its Helm chart.
 It handles Docker registry secrets, VoltDB license, DDL, and application JAR deployment.
 It also inserts a dummy record to verify VoltDB connectivity.

-***voltsp_setup.py***: Deploys the VoltSP streaming pipeline, which reads data from Redpanda (Kafka) and writes it to VoltDB.
+voltsp_setup.py: Deploys the VoltSP streaming pipeline, which reads data from Redpanda (Kafka) and writes it to VoltDB.
 This involves deploying a custom JAR and configuring the VoltSP application.

-***vwap_loadgen_setup.py***: Deploys a Kubernetes Job that acts as a load generator, producing simulated ticker data into the Redpanda ticker-data topic.
+vwap_loadgen_setup.py: Deploys a Kubernetes Job that acts as a load generator, producing simulated ticker data into the Redpanda ticker-data topic.

-**Prerequisites**
+Prerequisites
 Before running the deployment scripts, ensure you have the following installed and configured:

 Google Cloud SDK (gcloud): Authenticated and configured with your GCP project.